znck/trust/README.md

         }
         ```

     - `Permission` model should implement `Znck\Trust\Contracts\Permission` interface and this can be done easily by plugging in trait `Znck\Trust\Traits\Permission`.
-Your `app/Permission.php` or the user model file should look like this.
+Your `app/Permission.php` or the permission model file should look like this.

         ``` php
         <?php namespace \App;